Blue-Beaker/mte_patches/README.md

 With this feature, pressure tubes with item stacks more than this value will be considered unpassable when pathfinding, so items won't cram up infinitely and cause huge lags.
 #### Machine inventory size fix
 Fix inventory sizes of certain machines to fix related crashes.
+#### [Client] Lamp Shaders Compat
+A workaround to make lamp halos render correctly with shaders.

 ### Storage Drawers
 #### Clear empty slot
 QoL feature: Unmark an empty slot from an formerly-locked drawer with a left-click.
 #### Trim Pick Block Patch
 Fixes pick block on trims from storage drawers and storage drawers extra.
+#### [Client] Backface Culling
+Do not render items in drawers that are backwards towards the player.
+Improves FPS.

 ### Storage Drawers Extras
 #### Extra trim subtypes
 Fixes silk touch drops for Extra Trims